laurenchen0631/English-Learning/category/common_tranisition.md

 	- Much as I would like to help you, I'm simply too busy at the moment.
 	- We went swimming in spite of rain.
 	- Even though he was bigger, he never looked down on me.
++ **notwithstanding** 儘管/還是
+	- Notwithstanding the bad weather, the match went on.
+	- Notwithstanding he tried hard, he failed in chemistry
+	- Her parents tried to prevent the marriage but the wedding took place notwithstanding.
 + albeit == in spite of (the fact that) == despite (the fact that) == even so 即使
 	- He was making progress, albeit rather slowly
 	- The cure for the disease is effective, albeit expensive.